timsweb/DevChallenge/README.md

     php composer.phar install

-Once that's done, this should runable using PHP's built in http server.
+Once that's done, this should be runable using PHP's built in http server.
 From the project root you can:

     php -S localhost:8080 -t ./public/

-Then visit http://localhost:8080 for the rest of the instructions.
+Then visit [http://localhost:8080](http://localhost:8080).
+The home page will have more deatailed insturctions on what to do next, but a quick summary is that there is some incomplete throttling code that needs implementing.